-The Arboretum/Domain micromarket is one of the most dynamic office markets in Austin.
+The Arboretum/Domain micromarket, located in Northwest Austin is one of the most dynamic office markets in Austin.

 Named after and anchored by two of Austin’s prominent retail developments – The Arboretum and The Domain – this office market has become an exciting area for leasing and development.
 A majority of the top Northwest office buildings, along with some of the top tenants, are located in this micromarket.